Potty Training

 Stays Dry for 2+ Hours

-This indicates sufficient bladder capacity and some degree of voluntary control.
-However, this sign alone isn't enough — it must combine with awareness and willingness.
+Indicates sufficient bladder capacity and some voluntary control.
+Must combine with awareness and willingness.

 #5

-Predictable timing makes it easier to anticipate needs and create successful experiences early in training.
-This physical regularity supports the learning process.
+Predictable timing makes it easier to anticipate needs and create successful early experiences.

 Signs That Are Often Misunderstood